nyannarwhale/workshop/README.md

 4. Finally, I tested the network on the test data.
 I wrote a Python function to generate HTML output showing each test image and its classification scores.
 To see the classification scores, I used nn.functional.softmax(outputs)

+I used Compute Canada resources for computations using the following submission lines:

+!/bin/bash

+SBATCH --cpus-per-task=4

+SBATCH --mem=100G

+SBATCH --time=0-01:00

+SBATCH --output=%N-%j.out

+module load python/3.6

+virtualenv --no-download $SLURM_TMPDIR/env

+source $SLURM_TMPDIR/env/bin/activate

+pip install torch --no-index

+pip install torch torchvision torchtext torchaudio --no-index

+pip install --upgrade matplotlib

+python cifar_finetune.py

+After the trained model saved, I did comment out the training part of the code.
+So If you submit the job only the test will run which performs classification on only 100 images and generates an HTML output file.